vikingdata/articles/linux/vm/DOING/Linux_dev_under_Windows_part2.md

 _**by Mark Nielsen
 Original Copyright November 2024**_
+TODO : import grfana dashboards

+NOTE: This is very similar to having Linux as a Host instead of Windows.
+Any operating system as a host is almost irrelevant.
+I am just given a Windows laptop wherever I work, so I am stuck with it.

 The goal is to setup 3 servers, sent up basic Ansible.
 Install mysql master and slave, install Grapana with Promehtesus and mysql_exporter and telegraph.

+In general
+* Setup mysql and accounts
+* Install Influxdb and Telegraf
+    * Install InfluxDB where we will store our data.
+    * Install Telegraf which will fill InfluxDB with data.
+        * View data on influxdb webpage.
+    * Connect Grafana to InfluxDB
+        * View the data in Grafana.

 * [Links](#links)
 * [4 servers](#4)